 Financial instruments that potentially subject the Company to significant concentrations of credit risk include accounts receivable from trade customers.
 The Company performs ongoing credit evaluations of the financial condition of its customers and an allowance for doubtful accounts is maintained as required under U.S. generally accepted accounting principles.
-As a result of the significant weakness in the U.S. economy, during the first quarter of 2009 the Company experienced a higher level of customer bad debt expense than experienced in any quarter during the previous five years.
+As a result of the significant weakness in the U.S. economy, the Company experienced a higher level of customer bad debt expense during the first half of 2009 than experienced in any first half of any of the previous five years.
 Credit risk with respect to the Company's accounts receivable historically has been broadly diversified due to the large number of entities comprising the Company's customer base and their dispersion across many different industries and geographical regions.
-No single customer accounted for more than 10% of Company revenue for the thirteen-week period ended March 28, 2009, and no single customer accounted for more than 10% of the gross accounts receivable balance at March 28, 2009.
-It should be noted, however, that revenue from customers in the automotive sector represented in the aggregate approximately 7% of the Company's revenue for the 2009 thirteen-week period.
-The Company estimates that receivable balances relating to customers with a significant concentration of their business in the automotive sector represented approximately 8% of gross accounts receivable at March 28, 2009.
-The financial condition of the U.S. domestic automotive industry may be significantly adversely affected by the availability of credit to U.S. consumers and the overall financial condition of the U.S. economy, both of which have recently weakened.
-A significant deterioration in the financial condition or operations of the Company's customers within the automotive sector, including the larger U.S. domestic automobile manufacturers and their vendors, suppliers and other service providers, or in the Company's non-automotive sector customer accounts, could
+No single customer accounted for more than 10% of Company revenue for the twenty-six-week period ended June 27, 2009, and no single customer accounted for more than 10% of the gross accounts receivable balance at June 27, 2009.
+It should be noted, however, that revenue from customers in the automotive sector represented in the aggregate approximately 7% of the Company's revenue for the 2009 twenty-six-week period.
+The Company estimates that receivable balances relating to customers with a significant concentration of their business in the automotive sector represented approximately 7% of gross accounts receivable at June 27, 2009.
+The financial condition of the U.S. domestic automotive industry may be adversely affected by the availability of credit to U.S. consumers and the overall financial condition of the U.S. domestic automotive sector, including the larger U.S. domestic automobile vendors, suppliers and other service providers, or in the Company's customers within the automotive sector, including the larger U.S. domestic automobile vendors, suppliers and other service providers, or in the Company's non-automotive sector customer accounts, could negatively impact the col